-ABC in the north had broadcast Hullaballo, featuring British and visiting American folk and blues artists, but strangely the BBC had decided to broadcast something similar just as Hullabaloo came to an end, the station sensing that interest in the genre was fading.
+ABC had broadcast Hullaballo, featuring British and visiting American folk and blues artists, but strangely the BBC had decided to broadcast something similar just as Hullabaloo came to an end, ABC probably sensing that interest in the genre was fading.

 The producers of the new BBC show went about hiring a regular group and build the show around them, and since it was being recorded at a jazz club in Edinburgh Scottish folk group The Corries Folk Trio and Paddie Bell were chosen with local and visiting acts added to each show.